 (Click here for a print version of this recipe.)

 · 1 tablespoon vegetable oil (I used olive oil)

 · 3/4 cup chopped carrots (optional, I didn’t use)

 · 3 cloves garlic, minced

 · 3/4 cup chopped celery (optional, I didn’t use)

 · 1 1/2 cups chopped fresh mushrooms (I used portabella)

 · 1 (28 ounce) can diced tomatoes with liquid, chopped (I used a combination of fresh tomatoes and canned diced petite tomatoes)

-· 1 jar salsa (or 1 tbsp tomato paste and do not drain/rinse kidney beans and add additional chili powder to taste)
+· 1 jar salsa (about 16 ounces, but I’ve made it with less, or you can sub 1 tbsp tomato paste and do not drain/rinse kidney beans and add additional chili powder to taste)

 · 2 (19 ounce) can kidney beans drained and rinsed